Retirement is such a part of our cultural fabric that it’s viewed as a basic human right.

 American culture changed after World War II.
 Retirement shifted from a luxury to a basic right, an entitlement of age.
 Corporate pensions, coupled with government Social Security, put retirement within reach of every American worker.

-Corporation pension funds shrink, Social Security bounces towards bankruptcy, life expectancy grows longer, and people in their 60’s and 70’s remain healthier and able to work.
+Corporation pension funds shrink, Social Security bounces towards bankruptcy, life expectancy grows longer, and people in their 60’s and 70’s are healthier and able to work.